tgrosinger/grosinger.net/hugo/content/timeline/Joined_ExtraHop.md

 weight: 1
 ---

-I am a princiapl software engineer at [ExtraHop](https://www.extrahop.com/).
+I am a principal software engineer at [ExtraHop](https://www.extrahop.com/).
 <!--more-->
 Since 2016 I have been a member of the cloud team and helped transition ExtraHop from an on-prem performance company to an industry-leader in